DaneLyttinen/ode-glucose-forecasting/README.md

 It is expected to have folders following the regex pattern in the Participant class, where different csv files are for univariate, multivariate (with ode states) and two variants, acc and acc_rand for the 75% and 50% accurate estimations of the meals.

 ## Pre-requisites
-You need the following repository downloaded and installed in your environment to use the MultivariateForecastingEnvironment class to generate the state ODE's https://github.com/DaneLyttinen/T2DM-sim
+You need the following repository downloaded and installed in your environment to use the `MultivariateForecastingEnvironment` class or the `estimateMeals` script to generate the state ODE's https://github.com/DaneLyttinen/T2DM-sim